Spokesperson + Advocacy Training

 UN Women — The UN Development Fund for Women

-I also continue to plan strategy and coach two private individuals facing serious communications challenges.
+I also plan strategy and coach numerous private individuals facing serious communications challenges.
 For our full client list, visit here.